nymag/grok/README.md

 # Installation

 First ensure that Python 3.0 or later is installed.
-Build the required docs in your local env, from the project directory:
+Build the required docs in your local (virtual!) env, from the project directory:

 ```
+virtualenv -p python3 envname
+source envname/bin/activate
 pip3 install -r requirements.txt

 ```

 # Generate OAuth Credentials